Dad (Angel): Plot

 The gang returns with the baby after purchasing supplies for him to find the hotel a mess.
 Lorne announces he'll be moving in on account of Caritas being destroyed yet again.
-Although everyone adores the baby and wants to hold him, Angel is paternally attached to his son and holds him overprotectively, keeping everyone at bay.
+Although everyone adores the baby and wants to hold him, Angel is paternally attached to his son and holds him possessively, keeping everyone at bay.
 Angel struggles with parental duty when he cleans a cut on his son's face, while the rest of the gang plan to keep the baby safe from the inevitable attackers looking to steal and kill him.
-A demon barges into the hotel but is quickly killed by Gunn and Wesley.
+A demon barges into the hotel but is quickly killed by Gunn and Wesley while Angel shields the baby from the violence.
 Angel realizes his son is crying because he needs to be changed and attempts to change the diaper on Wesley's desk.
 Back at the underground lair, Sahjhan complains about Holtz's refusal to kill Angel, but Holtz is content with his behavior.
 They discuss Darla's pregnancy and suicide, and Holtz goes on about his plans despite Sahjhan's insistence that Angel just be staked quickly to stick with the prophecies.
 Sahjhan's temper rises as he discovers that Holtz poisoned all of his hired demon minions.
 Holtz explains he doesn't need mercenaries but soldiers who believe in his cause.

 While the Furies set up a mystical barrier around the Hyperion Hotel, Angel continues to care for his fussy child and Cordelia and Fred investigate the demon websites offering bounties for the baby.
 Cordelia informs Angel that the newborn needs to see a doctor, and that he can't do everything for his child - for example, be outside in the sun - and needs to accept their help.

 While watching the hotel via their spy cameras, the lawyers at Wolfram & Hart ponder how Angel's baby could have been born despite the prophecy's translation stating it would not happen (Lilah explains that because Darla staked herself, leaving the baby, that the child was "from his mother's womb untimely ripped").
 Meanwhile, Angel can't get his son to stop crying until he changes to his vampire visage, which fascinates the baby enough to stop him from crying before Angel playfully makes silly noises to him, and thus provides the baby the attention he desires from him.
 In attempts to discover Holtz's identity, Lilah has "Files and Records," a W&H employee with near-infinite total recall, retrieve information about how Angelus and Darla killed Holtz's entire family back in the 18th century.
 Holtz tracks a young woman named Justine, whose twin sister was killed by a vampire six months before.
 She had been killing vampires on her own since then, and Holtz offers to be her mentor.